 Understanding your customer’s financial needs is the cornerstone of customer centricity

-“It’s all about me, anytime and anywhere” can be considered as the catch phrase for customer centricity.
+“It’s all about me, here and now” can be considered as the catch phrase for customer centricity.
 In the banking industry this means providing financial services 24/7 via any channel (including third party apps via embedded banking) and as personalized as possible.

 However, in reality many banks are still organized in a product-centric way.
 They are often limited by technical constraints (like overnight batches which hurt the application availability, or different channels not using a common real-time API layer making cross-channel continuation nearly impossible) and have difficulties exploiting – in a holistic way – the vast amounts of customer data captured by the different systems.
 As a result, many banks currently do not deliver a great customer-centric experience.

-Of course most banks bank are aware of this threat (or rather opportunity) and are taking necessary actions.
-Unfortunately, many banks immediately start exploring setups equivalent to the bigtech players.
+Most banks bank are aware of this threat (or rather opportunity) and are taking necessary actions.
+However, many banks immediately start exploring setups equivalent to the bigtech players.
 While it is good to be ambitious, it is also important to learn to walk before you run.

-Instead of trying to immediately implement complex real-time customer analytics, allowing to predict the next action of the customer (requiring the setup of complex data architectures with complex AI algorithms), it might be easier to first start by asking customers what their needs are.
+Instead of trying to immediately implement complex real-time customer analytics, allowing to predict the next action of the customer (requiring the setup of complex data architectures with complex AI algorithms), it might be easier to first start asking customers about their real needs.
 Often customers do not exactly know this and welcome some guidance.
 Furthermore, contrary to the retail sector, financial services should be less about impulsive buying actions, but more about well-thought-out decisions as they typically result in long-term engagements with the bank.
 This means that some kind of “pause” moment (friction) to determine the customer’s needs can actually be beneficial for the long-term customer relation.

 Obviously such a questionnaire/dialogue should be as fluent and engaging as possible, which can be done via dynamically generated questions, chat bots, gamification techniques and intuitive wizards and simulators.